 See how our AI and ML development services can help you get ahead

-MLOps is a process that combines the best practice of machine learning model development, software development, and operations to enable data scientists and IT teams to work together and increase the efficiency of the ML Workflow.
+MLOps is a process that combines the best practice of machine learning model development, software development, and operations to enable data scientists and IT teams to work together and increase the efficiency of the ML workflow.

 The word MLOps is a combination of machine learning (ML) and the software development practice DevOps.
-According to Gartner, MLOps is a subset of the more general term ModelOps.
+According to Gartner, MLOps is a subset of the more general term called ModelOps.
 Like DevOps, MLOps increases the speed of model development, enhances the workflow with continuous integration and deployment methods, and installs proper validation mechanisms alongside monitoring and overall management of the workflow.

 MLOps started as a set of best practices and is rapidly evolving into an independent approach to managing the ML application lifecycle, from model generation to CI/CD, deployment, diagnostics, governance, orchestration, and business metrics.